Continued to: Helena Rubinstein (1915-1930)

 Novena Sunproof Crème: “[E]nables one to go out riding, driving, motoring, golfing, gardening, sea-bathing on hot, tropical days, to deliberately expose one’s face and hands to the sun’s boiling heat, and return home with the skin quite untouched by the sun’s scorching power.”

-In addition to recommending massage, Rubinstein sold a number of flesh-reducing and flesh-developing preparations used to improve the bust or reduce unwanted excess flesh.
-These included Dr. Rukinoff’s Bust Developing Dragees, Oriental Flesh Producer, Dr. Rukinoff’s Blood Producer, and Marienbad Flesh-Reducing Tablets, all highly suspect but not uncommon remedies peddled at the time.
+In addition to recommending massage, Rubinstein sold a number of flesh-reducing and flesh-developing preparations that could be used to improve the bust or reduce unwanted excess flesh.
+These included Dr. Rukinoff’s Bust-Developing Dragees, Oriental Flesh Producer, Dr. Rukinoff’s Blood Producer, and Marienbad Flesh-Reducing Tablets, all highly suspect but similar to remedies peddled by others.

 See also: Bust Treatments

-Rubinstein was forward thinking in her attitude to paint (make-up) and promoted its use in moderation.
+Although Rubinstein promoted her powders as part of a skin-care treatment she was not opposed to the use of paint (make-up) and promoted its use in moderation.

 Prejudices are generally groundless. … Deception if you please, but how small and how pardonable.